Loading...

 2. In the search field at the top right-hand corner, you can type in the page name you would like to remove, or you can scroll through the list one by one.

 3. Hover your mouse pointer over the post that you need to edit and click the word Edit when it appears.
-This will open the editor for the post.
+This will open the post editor.

 4. Once done with editing, click Publish.